TanmayBundiwal/psy-RPS/README.md

 RPS.py      : A regular Rock, Paper and Scissors game that uses random module.
 RPSRatna.py : A modified version of Rock, Paper and Scissors game where the computer uses the algorithm suggested by my friend.

+Ideally, you should score less while playing RPSRatna.

-Try em out and see if you my friend hacked into your brain!
+Try 'em out and see if my friend hacked into your brain!